Online Smoothed Demand Management

 We assume that the switching cost coefficients are not ``too large'' relative to the prices.
 Formally, $\gamma$ and $\delta$ satisfy $\gamma + \delta \leq \frac{p_{\max} - p_{\min}}{2}$.
 Note that if $\gamma + \delta > \frac{p_{\max} - p_{\min}}{2}$, then competitive decision-making is simple: an algorithm should choose decisions that minimize the total switching cost (i.e., by spreading decisions evenly over time).
 Thus, we focus on the ``interesting regime'' where an online algorithm must balance the purchasing and switching costs.

-As given in \sref{Def.}{def:osdm-delivery-pd-monotone}, we assume the delivery cost coefficients $c \geq 0$ and $\varepsilon \geq 0$ satisfy $0 \leq c + \varepsilon \leq 1$.
-This ensures that the delivery cost is not ``too large'' relative to the purchasing cost, and is realistic in the target applications of \OSDM, where the delivery cost (e.g., the added cost to serve demand using stored energy) is a fraction of the original cost to procure said energy.
+{ Using the notation of \sref{Def.}{def:osdm-delivery-pd-monotone}, we assume the delivery cost coefficients $c \geq 0$ and $\varepsilon \geq 0$ satisfy $0 \leq c + \varepsilon \leq 1$.
+This ensures that the delivery cost is not ``too large'' relative to the purchasing cost, and is realistic in the target applications of \OSDM, where the delivery cost (e.g., the added cost to serve demand using stored energy) is a fraction of the original cost to procure said energy. }

 In \OSDMT, we make two additional assumptions related to the target signal and the tracking cost.
 First, we assume that the cumulative target is at most the demand, i.e., $\sum_{t=1}^{T} a_t \leq \sum_{t=1}^{T} (b_t + f_t)$.
 This ensures that $\sum_{t \in [T]} a_t$ is reasonable relative to the total demand over the horizon.
 Without this assumption, there are unrealistic \OSDM instances with, e.g., a small amount of demand and a consistently large target signal that force any algorithm to pay a large penalty for failing to have enough demand to meet the target.